What is marketing automation and how can you use it?

 Now, let’s review each area of marketing that you can automate.

 Without process automation, content marketers become shy writers.
 They write articles that are too long and don’t publish them effectively.

 That’s why it’s so important to automate content production and use content marketing instruments wisely.

 - Content management.
 Create a content plan, assign topics, prepare materials, and tune the writing workflow with authors.
 Even a spreadsheet is a good tool to start.
 Dedicate one sheet to your publication plan for the month.
 Control the publication deadlines, even if it’s difficult.

 Your writers should use text analysis services like the Hemingway app to determine uniqueness, identify errors, and measure readability.

 Make readable and interactive content for your ad campaigns and for each page of your website.

 - Install a convenient CMS (e. g.
 Wordpress), SEO optimize your content (SEMrush, Serpstat), use link building services, and connect with bloggers to promote and share your content.

 - Build up your content distribution strategy based on your marketing plan.
 This means you have to create an automated process for seeding your content on social media, other platforms, your partners’ websites, etc. Use SMM, email marketing, and PR tools.
 For instance, you can use a publication planner (Preview, Planoly, or SEMrush) to make a post automatically appear on Facebook.
+You can use Popsters to analyze competitors' content and create your own more engaging content.
 Such integrations can be non-linear, triggered, and cross-platform.
 For instance, you can send an email with five articles, a discount, and an invitation to follow your company on Facebook to those who liked your latest blog post.

 Create processes for guest blogging and share publications created for other platforms.
 If you post an article to your blog, why not add a link to your main website and post it on Medium?